Locations:

 How does an EEG work?

-1. Send information about the signals to an EEG machine.
+1. The electrodes send the signals to an EEG machine.

-3. Your brain wave patterns change when you’re awake, asleep or if something affects your brain cells.
+3. Brain wave patterns change when you’re awake, asleep or when something affects your brain.

-4. The image on a computer screen is your EEG.
+4. The image on the screen is your EEG.

-5. Your healthcare provider will review your EEG for abnormal patterns.
+5. Your healthcare provider reviews the image to look for abnormal patterns.

 How do I prepare for an EEG?

-• Tell your provider about medications you take.
+• Tell your provider about any medications you take

-• Wash your hair the night before your test, but don’t use conditioner or styling products that could affect how electrodes transmit brain activity information.
+• Wash your hair the night before, but don’t use conditioner or styling products — these can affect how the electrodes work

 What happens during a routine EEG?